Explore your confidence and creativity

 Meet the founders of Bold Moves

-TANIA DIGGORY, Startup Mentor and ENTREPRENEUR
+TANIA DIGGORY, ENTREPRENEUR and business coach

 This Is Calmer, to help entrepreneurs find a Calmer approach to managing their wellbeing while running a business.
 I'm here to give you the support and guidance you need - you're not alone on this exciting journey.